-Episode 14 of the “Putting the AP in hAPpy” Podcast will include two extra ways to protect your vendor sensitive data that involve the IT team.
+Episode 14 of the “Putting the AP in hAPpy” Podcast includes two extra ways to protect your vendor sensitive data that involve the IT team.
 Also, you want to listen if you have Non-Vendor Maintenance employees collecting vendor supporting documentation to submit to Vendor Maintenance.
 What do you think those employees are doing with the documents after they submit to Vendor Maintenance?
 Hint, they are not safely disposing of that data.
-The episode will be published on Sunday, January 20, 2019.

 #stayhappy #puttingtheapinhappy #Vendorsetup #vendormasterfile #accountspayable